schoonees/spca/README.md

 # An R Package for Sparse Principal Components Analysis

 This package implements the penalized matrix decomposition of Witten, Hastie and Tibshirani (2009), and applies it to sparse principal components analysis.
-Only the special case using lasso-penalties are currently implemented.
+Only the special case where lasso-type penalties are used is currently implemented.
 A [vignette](vignettes/) is available with some examples.

 The package can be installed using: